AsmaraLehrmann/Grain-size-distribution-curve/README.md

 # Grain-size-distribution-curve
-Simple code to make a distribution curve from folder of .csv files Code made with ChatGpt
+Simple code to make a distribution curve from folder of .csv files.
+Code made with ChatGpt